 Woodwork 11 This course introduces students to a comprehensive wood program.
 Students will develop fundamental skills and techniques through the construction of various projects.
 A theoretical component is required in order to introduce students to terminology associated with the practical skills covered.
 Woodwork 10 is advised as a prerequisite.
 Preferred acceptance will be given to students with Woodwork 10.
 Woodwork 12 Students will develop a deeper understanding of advanced woodworking skills through theory and project construction.
 The course will include project design, problem solving, costing of material, mass production techniques, advanced joinery, and finishing processes.
 Much of the time will be spent on self-designed projects.
 The course is an excellent opportunity to create furniture and cabinetry for your own use.
 Woodwork 11 is not required but is an asset.
 Preferred acceptance will be given to students with previous levels of this course.
 Automotive Technology 11 Automotive Technology 11A is an introductory course focusing on basic automotive systems.
 Emphasis is placed on the safe use of hand and mechanic shop tools.
 In both the theoretical and practical portions systems such as brakes, steering, suspension, engine operation and automobile construction will be explored.
 Students are encouraged to bring their own vehicles.
 Preferred acceptance will be given to students with level 10 of this course.
 Automotive Technology 12 This course will explore the theory and operation of advanced automotive systems.
 The student is expected to possess a high degree of competency in basic shop procedures and hands-on exercises with instruction.
 The students will be expected to apply previous knowledge as they diagnose and repair more advanced vehicle systems.
 The systems will include: transmissions, transaxles, differentials and basic electronics.
 Students are encouraged to bring their own vehicles.
 Automotive Technology 12 Engine and Drive Train Prerequisite: Automotive Technology 12 This course builds upon the concepts covered in Automotive Technology 11 & 12.
 Your previous knowledge and practical experience in the principles of Engine and Drive Train, Automotive Electricity, Electronics, and troubleshooting will be the focus.
 The scope of this course is limited only by the interest and ability of the student.
 This course is strongly recommended for students wishing to pursue a career in the Mechanical Service Industry.
 Students are encouraged to bring their own vehicles.
 Women in Trades 9-12 This course is open to grade 9-12 students.
 This is an introductory course that will introduce female students to metal work, jewelry making, woodworking, automotive maintenance and computer-controlled machines (CNC).
 Being a project centered course, students will make a variety of projects.
 Project examples are jewelry, candle holders, picture frames, bowls, goblets, jewelry boxes, CNC made signs, vehicle oil change and basic maintenance.
-Technology Explorations 10 This course will introduce students to a variety of trades through hands on experiential learning.
-The trades sectors that will be explored are Construction, Auto, Electrical and Plumbing.
-Students will learn some technical skills and will become familiar with the apprenticeship process as well.
-Examples of practical and relevant activities are: lay out and fabrication.
-Concrete formwork, general piping, framing, welding, wiring and working on mechanical systems in automobiles.
+Technology Explorations 10 Skills Explorations 11 These courses will introduce students to a variety of careers in trades through hands on experiential learning.
+The trades sectors that may be explored are Construction, Auto, Electrical, Plumbing, Drafting, and Computer Number Controlled (CNC) Operation.
+Students will learn technical skills and will become familiar with the BC apprenticeship process as well as Industry Training Authority (ITA).
+This course is a great way to prepare for a smooth transition from school to work by teaching the skills, attitudes, and sense of responsibility necessary to be successful.